OSUDSL/pydre/docs/tutorial/basic_analysis.md

 ## Your First Project File

 [Project files](../explanation/project_files.md) are written in TOML.
 Each metric is defined as a section with a function name and any parameters that function requires.
-Here's a minimal example that calculates the standard deviation of lane position (SDLP):
+Here's a minimal example that calculates the standard deviation of lane position (SDLP).
+Save the project file below as `tutorial.toml`:

 ```toml
 [metrics.SDLP]